HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

     These events contains the following object:
     !!! note
-        This is the updated object that will be receive from DX Picker.
+        This is the updated object that will be received from DX Picker.
 The `documentObject` varies depending on the content source used.
 For more information about the `documentObject` parameter, see [Indexed documents](../../../../deployment/manage/container_configuration/configure_opensearch/architectural_overview.md#indexed-documents).

     ```json
     {
       "type": "HCL-DX-PICKER-SELECT" | "HCL-DX-PICKER-PREVIEW-SELECT",